vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

   image: /images/implementing-signed-security-txt-file/implementing-signed-security-txt-file-front.png
 ---

 > _A `security.txt` file is an industry standard used by organizations to provide a clear point of contact for vulnerability reporting.
-Adding a signed `security.txt` file to your website enhances credibility and ensures trust, as the signature allows others to verify its authenticity.
+Adding a signed `security.txt` file to your webserver enhances credibility and ensures trust, as the signature allows others to verify its authenticity.
 This blog will walk you through implementing a signed `security.txt` file using PGP (Pretty Good Privacy)._

 ## Introduction
-The `security.txt` file is typically hosted at `/.well-known/security.txt` on a website.
+The `security.txt` file is typically hosted at `/.well-known/security.txt` on a webserver.
 It follows a standardized format to share security contact information, preferred encryption keys, and disclosure policies.
 However, without proper authentication, anyone could tamper with the file.
 A signed `security.txt` solves this issue by letting others verify the file’s legitimacy using your PGP key.
-Here’s how to create, sign, and verify a `security.txt` file for your website.
+Here’s how to create, sign, and verify a `security.txt` file for your webserver.

 ## Step 1: Generate a PGP Key Pair
 If you don’t already have a PGP key pair, you’ll need to generate one.
 A PGP key pair consists of a public key, which you can share publicly, and a private key, which is kept secret.